 Roads the other - although they can be annoyingly

-corrugated, and boring compared to the Old Telegraph Track, there are a few things and
+corrugated, and boring compared to the OTT, there are a few things and

 tracks worth discovering.